graceshinnthantkhin/folkcharm-calculator/README.md

 # Folkcharm Supply Chain Calculator

-A comprehensive, privacy-first React application designed to calculate Scope 3 Carbon Footprint, verify Fair Wages, and track production batch composition for Folkcharm's supply chain.
+A comprehensive, privacy-first React application designed to calculate Scope 3 Carbon Footprint and track production batch composition for Folkcharm's supply chain.

 ## 📋 Overview

-The Folkcharm Calculator is a **5-step wizard** that collects specific production data to generate an environmental and social impact report.
+The Folkcharm Calculator is a **5-step wizard** that collects specific production data to generate an environmental impact report.
 It is designed as a client-side Single Page Application (SPA), ensuring that sensitive supply chain data remains local to the user's device until explicitly exported.

 ### Key Features